-APRA is empowering patients by providing them with:
+APRA is empowering healthcare consumers by providing:

-- a voice;
+- a voice for patients;

-- Medical bills are the leading cause of bankruptcy.
-Seventy-two percent (72%) of patients bankrupted by medical bills have health insurance*. *Study by Harvard University.
-Learn more.
+- unbiased information and beneficial programs to help our members avoid financial hardship due to medical bills, the leading cause of bankruptcy.
+Seventy-two percent (72%) of patients bankrupted by medical bills have health insurance*;

-APRA was established to provide a voice for consumers in our healthcare system, to create a movement for fair, safe, transparent health care and to provide a resource for people who wish to protect themselves and their families from preventable physical and financial harm when they seek medical care.
+APRA was established to provide a voice for consumers in our healthcare system, to create a movement for fair, safe, transparent health care, and to provide a resource for people who wish to protect themselves and their families from preventable physical and financial harm when they seek medical care.

-To provide the leadership, education and advocacy for the right of healthcare consumers to receive safe, fair, transparent medical services and goods.
+To provide the leadership, education, and advocacy for the right of healthcare consumers to receive safe, fair, transparent medical services and goods.

 Medical care for all that is free of preventable harm.

-Patients Before Profit ™ | Patient Power ™ | Treat Patients Safely ™U
+Save Our Patients™ | Patients Before Profits ™ | Patient Power ™ | Treat Patients Safely ™U

 We Depend on Gifts From People Like You